 Dr. Simon and I often get asked, “When is the right time to start HRT?”
 Dr. Simon said it best,

 “The right time to start is when your symptoms are bad enough to disturb your quality of life.”– Dr. James Simon

 Another common question women ask us is whether or not Hormone Replacement Therapy causes cancer.
 Our overwhelming response to that question is NO!
-Unfortunately, more than 20 years ago, the Women’s Health Initiative (WHI) gave estrogen a bad name and associated it with an increased risk of breast cancer.
-However, a massive study by the WHI found that estrogen DOES NOT cause breast cancer; instead, it’s more about when a woman starts hormone medication and what her risk factors are when starting the treatment.
+Unfortunately, more than 20 years ago, the Women’s Health Initiative (WHI) gave estrogen a bad name.
+WHI associated estrogen with an increased risk of breast cancer.
+However, a massive study by the WHI found that estrogen DOES NOT cause breast cancer.
+Instead, it’s more about when a woman starts hormone medication and what her risk factors are when starting the treatment.